-The benefit for alcohol other than from ethanol or alcohol other than from ethanol blended with aviation fuels (other than gasoline) is 13.61 cents per gallon for fuel sold or used before January 1, 1994.
-The benefit for this fuel sold or used after December 31, 1993, is 13.13 cents per gallon.
+The benefit for alcohol other than from ethanol or alcohol other than from ethanol blended with aviation fuels (other than gasoline) is 13.13 cents per gallon.

 Line 7b.-Enter on line 7b the number of gallons of aviation fuel sold for use in or used in noncommercial aviation that is alcohol blended with gasoline.